 Planning a visit to the Macy’s Thanksgiving Day Parade in New York City?
 Grab extra blankets, a thermos of hot chocolate, and this list of the best viewing spots.

 Along with turkeys and football, it’s time for the Annual Macy’s Thanksgiving Day Parade.
 This NYC tradition was begun in 1924 by Macy’s first-generation immigrant staff which wanted to combine a celebration of this all-American holiday with some of their European traditions.
 Costumed employees marched along with animals on loan from the Central Park Zoo from 145th Street to 34th Street as the crowds cheered.

 In all these years, the atmosphere has stayed pretty much the same.
 That’s why being out on the street early, bundled up against the sometimes very cold and rainy holiday, is so traditional.
 Here are some tips for enjoying it together.
 And if you decide your family would prefer to march in it and you’re willing to plan very far ahead, visit the Macy’s Thanksgiving Day Parade website for information on joining the waiting list.

-- The best viewing spots are Central Park West from 61st to 72nd Streets, or along Sixth Avenue from 57th to 49th Streets.
+- The best viewing spots are the west side of Central Park West from 75th to 59th Streets, or along Sixth Avenue from 59th to 38th Streets.
 It is not recommended to gather south of 36th Street, a very hectic area.
 Again, don’t forget your outerwear, some snacks, a thermos of hot chocolate and a camera.

-You can also search for top hotel deals in New York at the last minute.
+You can also search Expedia.com Hotels for deals and vacancies at the last minute.
 And remember that even if you don’t watch from your own guestroom, these hotels will have cozy warm-up stands in the lobby for guests who watch from the sidewalk out front.